apache/cloudstack-documentation/source/adminguide/storage.rst

 In order for local volumes to be used, the feature must be enabled for the zone.

 You can create a data disk offering for local storage.
-When a user creates a new VM, they can select this disk offering in order to cause the data disk volume to be placed in local storage.
+When a User creates a new Instance, they can select this disk offering in order to cause the data disk volume to be placed in local storage.

-You can not migrate a VM that has a volume in local storage to a different host, nor migrate the volume itself away to a different host.
+You can not migrate an Instance that has a volume in local storage to a different host, nor migrate the volume itself away to a different host.
-If you want to put a host into maintenance mode, you must first stop any VMs with local data volumes on that host.
+If you want to put a host into maintenance mode, you must first stop any Instances with local data volumes on that host.

 To Create a New Volume
 ^^^^^^^^^^^^^^^^^^^^^^

 #.
-Log in to the CloudStack UI as a user or admin.
+Log in to the CloudStack UI as a User or admin.

 #.
 In the left navigation bar, click Storage.